isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-cantaloupe/index.md

 [nutrition](https://pestpolicy.com/can-bearded-dragons-eat-apples/)
 requirements.
 In the ideal situation, an adult beardie should take 0.5g to 2g (max) sugar contentment for every 100g Oz of a given meal while juvenile beardies should be fed with meals that have 0.4g to 1.2g sugar content.
-Ideally, the sugar content in this fruit is already far beyond the needed amount in your lizards body/physiological processes.�Excess sugar that is absorbed in the blood may cause high blood pressure or diabetes that may lead to death easily.
+Ideally, the sugar content in this fruit is already far beyond the needed amount in your lizards body/physiological processes.Excess sugar that is absorbed in the blood may cause high blood pressure or diabetes that may lead to death easily.
 Sugar, also accumulates on the teeth and between teeth gaps leading to teeth decay or dental carries.
 Normally, its not possible to brush the teeth of your beardies as a form of healthcare.
 However, you should monitor their sugar deposit level by ensuring that you feed less sugary meals and by also providing vegetable meals that have high fiber content, which brush the teeth in the process of feeding.
 Actually, its very necessary to engage a qualified vet often for teeth inspection of your beardie.